 How to Take Screenshots on Android Easily?

-Why to Take Screenshots on Android?
+Why Take Screenshots on Android?

 There can be tons of reasons why you may want to take screenshots on Android.
 Screenshots are the best way to take an image of exactly what is happening in a device.
-Such information can be used in many different ways.
+Such information can be used in many ways.
 Below are some ways Android screenshots can help you:

 - Take screenshots for demonstration purposes.